htzh/zzmath/math/notes/poncelet-elementary-hurwitz.md

 Now find the equation for a line that goes through $P(s)=(f_1(s), f_2(s))$ on the first ellipse, and tangent to the second ellipse through $Q(t)=(g_1(t), g_2(t))$.

-Note, as we will soon see, we are only interesting in the degrees of the polynominal relations.
+Note, as we will soon see, we are only interested in the degrees of the polynominal relations.
 The actual coefficients are not important for our purpose.

 ##### Algebraic correspondence